 As tensely readable as Mark Bowden’s Black Hawk Down but with the elegiac tone of Tim O’Brien’s The Things They Carried, The Good Soldiers was praised by The New York Times as “a ferociously reported, darkly humorous and spellbinding book.”

 Finkel’s second book, Thank You for Your Service, follows the Rangers he wrote about in The Good Soldiers into their post-deployment lives.
-This “incredibly moving sequel” (Publisher’s Weekly) is another feat of embedded journalism that delves, with Finkel’s characteristically stark and evocative prose, into the experiences of soldiers returning from war—only to find that the war has followed them home.
+This “incredibly moving sequel” (Publishers Weekly) is another feat of embedded journalism that delves, with Finkel’s characteristically stark and evocative prose, into the experiences of soldiers returning from war—only to find that the war has followed them home.
 Writing in Bookforum, Jeff Stein observed, “If Finkel weren’t such a vivid, compelling, heartrending writer, you’d never get through his agonizing weave of battles, from the bomb-strewn highways of Iraq to the psycho clinics of VA hospitals, and many ruined homes in between.”
-Thank You for Your Service was also the basis for a feature-length film by DreamWorks and Universal Pictures, out in October 2017.
+Thank You for Your Service was also the basis for a 2017 feature-length film by DreamWorks and Universal Pictures, starring Miles Teller and Amy Schumer.

 —Michiko Kakutani, The New York Times

-Thank You for Your Service was a finalist for the 2013 National Book Critics Circle Award, and was named a best book of the year by The New York Times, The Washington Post, and numerous other outlets.
-Both of Finkel’s books have been popular with common read committees around the country.
+Thank You for Your Service was a finalist for the 2013 National Book Critics Circle Award and was named a best book of the year by The New York Times, The Washington Post, and numerous other outlets.
+Both of Finkel’s books have been popular common read selections around the country.